The Proposition (2005 film): Awards

-Indigenous culture
+Aboriginal culture

-Three acclaimed Indigenous Australian actors (David Gulpilil, Tom E. Lewis and Leah Purcell) have supporting roles in the film.
+Three acclaimed Aboriginal Australian actors (David Gulpilil, Tom E. Lewis and Leah Purcell) have supporting roles in the film.

-As noted in behind-the-scenes features included on The Proposition DVD, the film is regarded as uncommonly accurate in depicting indigenous Australian culture of the late 19th century, and when filming in the outback, the cast and crew took great pains to follow the advice of indigenous consultants.
-In an interview included on the DVD, Lewis even compares the depiction of indigenous cultures in The Proposition to the landmark film The Chant of Jimmie Blacksmith (1978), in which Lewis starred.
+As noted in behind-the-scenes features included on The Proposition DVD, the film is regarded as uncommonly accurate in depicting Aboriginal Australian culture of the late 19th century, and when filming in the outback, the cast and crew took great pains to follow the advice of indigenous consultants.
+In an interview included on the DVD, Lewis even compares the depiction of Aboriginal or Torres Strait Islander cultures in The Proposition to the landmark film The Chant of Jimmie Blacksmith (1978), in which Lewis starred.

 Home media

 The DVD was released in the United States by First Look Pictures on 19 September 2006.

 Tartan Video's Region 2 DVD release in the UK was a two-disc release and contains these additional features: audio commentary by Nick Cave and John Hillcoat on disc 1, exclusive interviews with Guy Pearce and Danny Huston (25 minutes), a "meet the cast and crew" feature (35 minutes), a "making of" feature (118 minutes) and a theatrical trailer on disc 2.

 The film was released on Blu-ray on 19 August 2008 and Ultra HD Blu-Ray on April 11, 2022.